SAP-samples/btp-developer-guide-cap/documentation/tutorials/prep-for-prod/prep-for-prod.md

     }
     ```

-3. In the terminal, navigate to the **app/incidents/** folder and run the following commands:
+3. In the terminal, navigate to the **app/incidents/** folder and run the following command:

     ```bash
     npm install
-    npm run build
     ```

-    After the build completes, verify that `app/incidents/dist/incidents.zip` has been created.
-This file is required for deployment.

 [OPTION END]